The 10 Best Plantar Night Splints of 2026 (Stop Morning Heel Pain)

 The ProStretch NightSock offers a completely different strategy for tackling night-time heel pain, focusing on the entire posterior chain rather than just the foot.
 Unlike a rigid boot or an ankle-high sock, this is a long, knee-high sleeve.
 Its unique design features a strap that runs from the toe pocket all the way up to a cuff that fastens just below your knee.
 This high anchor point allows the sock to apply a continuous, gentle stretch not only to your plantar fascia but also to your Achilles tendon and, most importantly, your calf muscle.
 Many physical therapists believe that a tight calf is a primary root cause of plantar fasciitis, and this is one of the few night-time products designed to address that directly.

-This splint is incredibly lightweight, breathable, and far more comfortable for sleeping than any rigid boot.
-Because it’s just soft fabric, it’s a perfect solution for restless or side-sleepers who get tangled in bulky plastic shells.
-A standout feature is the “Exclusive Toe Support,” which is a small, removable plastic insert that slides into the toe pocket.
-This piece helps keep your toes spread and straight, preventing the painful bunching and toe-cramping that plagues many other sock-style splints.
-The strap’s tension is fully adjustable, so you can start with a very gentle stretch and gradually increase it over time.
-It’s also easy to pack for travel and, while not a “walking” brace, it’s perfectly fine for a quick, cautious trip to the bathroom.
+Incredibly lightweight and breathable, this design is far more comfortable for sleeping than any rigid boot.
+Because it is made of soft fabric, it serves as a perfect solution for restless or side-sleepers who typically get tangled in bulky plastic shells.
+A standout feature is the “Exclusive Toe Support,” a small, removable plastic insert that slides into the toe pocket to keep your toes spread and straight, preventing the painful bunching that plagues many other sock-style splints.
+The strap’s tension is fully adjustable, allowing you to start with a very gentle stretch and gradually increase it over time.

-The design’s main focus is also the source of its most common complaint: it puts a significant amount of pressure directly on the toes.
-Many users report that the constant pull, even when gentle, can lead to a sore or numb big toe by morning.
-This often requires a “breaking-in” period or removing the plastic toe insert, which can compromise the stretch.
-The “one size fits most” design is also a challenge.
-While it’s great for those with large calves who can’t fit in boots, shorter individuals often find the sock is too long and the cuff lands uncomfortably above their knee.
+The design’s main focus is also the source of its most common limitation: it puts a significant amount of pressure directly on the toes.
+There is a potential for this constant pull, even when set to a gentle tension, to cause soreness or numbness in the big toe by morning.
+This may require an initial “breaking-in” period or the removal of the plastic toe insert, though doing so can compromise the overall stretch.
+The “one size fits most” design is also a challenge; while it accommodates those with large calves, the sock may be too long for shorter individuals (under 5’2″), which could cause the cuff to land uncomfortably above the knee.

 Best Overall Plantar Fasciitis Night Splint